Geolykt/EasyConomy/README.md

 ## Dependencies
 * A Bukkit/Spigot/Paper server with 1.16 or above
 * The [Vault Plugin](https://dev.bukkit.org/projects/vault) implementing vault-api 1.7 or beyond (Basically a bridge between plugins)
-* Java 11 or higher.
-This is meant to be used for serious production use, if you are still running Java 8 you are out of luck
+* Java 8 or higher.
+If you are using Java 11 we recommend checking out geolykt-prod instead.

 ## Support
 There currently is no particular discord support server, however feel free to DM me at `tristellar#9022` via discord.